-The Council on America’s Military Past (CAMP) is pleased to announce the inaugural Herbert Hart Award for Writing Military History has been awarded to Dave Page for his article “Not Lord Nelson: Watson Smith’s Attack on Fort Pemberton” which examined the Union Army’s combined arms attack on Fort Pemberton during the Vicksburg Campaign.
+The Council on America’s Military Past (CAMP) is pleased to announce the Herbert Hart Award for Writing Military History for 2023.

-Col. Herbert Hart, USMC (Ret.), was a mainstay of CAMP: official historian, prolific author, and Heliogram editor, in addition to being the executive director who grew the organization.
-Colonel Hart, who died in 2015, was one of the nation’s leading authorities on western forts.
+Col. Herbert Hart, USMC (Ret.), was a mainstay of CAMP: co-founder, official historian, prolific author, and Heliogram editor, in addition to being the executive director who grew the organization and just plain made things happen.
+Col. Hart, who died in 2015, was one of the nation’s leading authorities on western forts.